-This counter increments for every load/store atomic access.
+This counter increments for every atomic access.

 Atomic memory accesses are typically multicycle operations per thread in the warp, so they are exceptionally expensive.
 Minimize the use of atomics in performance critical code.
+For some types of atomic operation, it can be beneficial to perform a warp-wide reduction using subgroup operations and then use a single thread to update the atomic value.